-SCME 3731 INTRODUCTION TO NETWORK SECURITY Module title: INTRODUCTION TO NETWORK SECURITY Code: SCME 3731 NQF level: 7 Contact hours: 4 lecture periods/week; 3 hour practical session per week for 14 weeks Credits: 16 Module Assessment: Continuous Assessment 50% (Minimum of 2 tests and 2 assignments) Final Examinations 50% (1x 3 hour examination) Pre-requisites: SCME 3612 Networking and Emerging Technologies Module description: The co urse covers theory and practice of Network security, focusing in particular on the security aspects of the web and Internet.
-It
+CME3731 INTRODUCTION TO NETWORK SECURITY

+Module title: INTRODUCTION TO NETWORK SECURITY

+Contact hours: 4 lecture periods/week; 3 hour practical session per week for 14 weeks

+Module Assessment: Continuous Assessment 50% (Minimum of 2 tests and 2 assignments)

+Pre-requisites: CME3612 Networking and Emerging Technologies

 Module description: The course covers theory and practice of Network security, focusing in particular on the security aspects of the web and Internet.
 It prepares the student for the security issues and concerns they will face in professional environments.
 It starts with an overview of TCP/IP stacks, their strengths and weaknesses, followed by topics like intrusion detection, worm modeling and detection, VPNs, IPSEC, PKIs etc. It surveys cryptographic tools used to provide security, such as shared key encryption (DES, 3DES, RC-4/5/6, etc.); public key encryption, key exchange, and digital signature (Diffie-Hellmann, RSA, DSS, etc.).
 It then reviews how these tools are utilized in the internet protocols and applications such as Kerberos, SSL, IPSEC, TLS, PGP, S/MIME, SET, and others.
-System security issues, such as viruses, intrusion, firewalls, and others will also be discussed.
+System security issues, such as viruses, intrusion, firewalls, and others will also be covered.
+Last but not least, wireless security issues will also be discussed.
 Application of cryptographic protocols for secure communication across a network.

-SCME 3732 ADVANCED WEB PROGRAMMING
+CME 3732 ADVANCED WEB PROGRAMMING

 Module title: ADVANCED WEB PROGRAMMING

-Code: SCME 3732
+Code: CME 3732

-NQF level: 7

 Contact hours: 4 lecture periods/week; 3 hour practical session per week for 14 weeks

-Credits: 16

-Module Assessment:

-Continuous Assessment 50% (Minimum of 2 tests and 2 assignments) Final Examinations 50% (1x 3 hour examination) SCME 3512 Introduction to Web design SCMP 3512 Programming Fundamentals II
+Module Assessment: Continuous Assessment 50% (Minimum of 2 tests and 2 assignments)

+Prerequisites: CME 3512 Introduction to Web design CMP 3512 Programming Fundamentals II